- Components of Horizontal Alignment

 $$

-Vertical Alignment #
+Components of Vertical Alignment #

 Vertical alignment in road design refers to the longitudinal profile of the road along the designed path, displaying the changes in elevation along the alignment.
 Proper design of the vertical alignment, in accordance with standards, is required to provide adequate sight distance, ensuring safe stopping and overtaking conditions for vehicles while navigating the road.